zachartrand/SoME-3/index.md

 I remember this question being asked in high school, and the answer being no more than a handwave.
-To be fair to Algebra II teachers (which is where I was first introduced to logarithms, if memory serves), the answer is beyond the scope of algebra, and lies in differential calculus.
-But it is an answer worth knowing, and it's an answer that is very knowable, even if you don't have a background in differential calculus.
-Differential calculus is the method for deriving the formula used in calculators and computers, but the formula itself is a pretty simple polynomial.
+To be fair to Algebra II teachers (which is where I was first introduced to logarithms, if memory serves), the answer is beyond the scope of algebra, and lies in calculus.
+But it is an answer worth knowing, and it's an answer that is very knowable, even if you don't have a background in calculus.
+Calculus is the method for deriving the formula used in calculators and computers, but the formula itself is a pretty simple polynomial.

 ## The Geometric Series
 Most of us were introduced to polynomial equations in algebra.
-For a quick refresher, a polynomial is an expression involving at least one variable (usually $x$) and addition, subtraction, multiplication, division, and integer powers.
+For a quick refresher, a polynomial is an expression involving at least one variable (usually $x$) and addition, subtraction, multiplication, division, and integer power operators.
 Here are a few examples:

 [Line](https://www.desmos.com/calculator/o0i7zoysc2):  <br> $y = 5 + 2x$